 Also keep in mind:

-You'll need to consult the back of the guide if you are looking for a street or place in one of Paris' surrounding areas, such as La Défense, Bois de Vincennes, or Bois de Boulogne.
-These places have a separate index and area maps.
+You'll need to consult the back of the guide if you're looking for a street or place in one of Paris' surrounding districts, such as La Défense, Bois de Vincennes, or Bois de Boulogne.
+Because these places aren't technically part of Paris proper, they have a separate index and area maps in the guide.